jimurl/snow_profile/README.md

 Alive In Avalanche Terrain</a> by Bruce Tremper.
 Snow profiles are described on pp. 175-180 of the second edition.

-This module was written pro bono for the
+This project is based off the original module which was written pro bono for the
-<a href="http://utahavalanchecenter.org/">Utah Avalanche Center</a>.
+<a href="http://utahavalanchecenter.org/">Utah Avalanche Center</a> by Walt Haas.

 <h2>DOCUMENTATION</H2>